Apiariaton/Full_Stack_Development/Full_Stack_Development_Projects/readme.md

 _Interest Table__ features the use of a dynamic table and error correction in a form.

 __Login__ features the use of dynamic, deletable content, as well as the incorporation of a dialogue window via Material UI.

+_Food App_ enables the user to order items from a menu, such that their cart is updated.
+They may then access this cart via a dialogue window, and add or remove items as they wish.
+It features the use of the AuthcContext / useContext, useEffect and useReducer hooks, as well as dynamic list generation.